palantir/conjure/rfc/004-consistent-wire-format-test-cases.md

 ## Versioning

-Improvements to the `test-cases.json` or `verification-server` (e.g. additional inputs) will be released as SemVer minor versions.
-They will only exercise functionality described in version 1 of the [Intermediate Representation](../intermediate_representation.md).
+Changes to the `test-cases.json`, `verification-api.conjure.json` or `verification-server` will be released and versioned according to SemVer - new test cases will be considered a minor bump, adding whole new categories of tests or renaming classes will be considered a break.

 ## Alternatives considered